 If you are applying for planning permission, and trees are present near to the proposed development area, a specific tree survey for planning (or Arboricultural Impact Assessment) will generally be requested by the local planning authority.
-The reason for this is to assess whether construction activity is likely to have an unacceptable impact on nearby trees.
-The local planning authority will generally stipulate that for this a tree survey for planning purposes must be undertaken in accordance with the British Standard for tree surveys and development – BS5837:2012 Trees in relation to design, demolition and construction.
+The reason for this is to assess the level of impact construction activity is likely to have on nearby trees.
+The local planning authority will generally stipulate that this tree report for planning purposes must be undertaken following the relevant British Standard for tree surveys and construction activity (BS5837:2012 Trees in relation to design, demolition and construction).

 For the second part of the tree survey for planning process, where the proposed layout of a site is known, the impact on retained trees can be assessed as part of an Arboricultural Impact Assessment.
 The Arboricultural Impact Assessment incorporates the tree survey information and the proposed layout details to identify which trees will be impacted upon.
 From this, a Tree Protection Plan can be drawn up showing how the retained trees will be protected throughout the construction phase.
 The position of protective fencing barriers will be shown on the Tree Protection Plan, together with the location of any ground protection measures.